Maidashi: Waterfront

 Formally the coast line retreated at the point of the Kyushu University Maidashi campus today, where there was a place of scenic beauty with white sands and pine groves called Shirahama aomatsu (白砂青松, the pine trees with beautiful scenery of the seashore).
 But later a landfill site was created and now views of the sea are left only around the Osiroi hama (お潮井浜) of Hakozaki shrine, and an extensive prospect of Hakata Bay.
-Nowadays as a fabulous view of the sea is to be a key selling point, some high-rise condominiums, targeted for high-income class, have been constructed.
+Nowadays, as a view of the sea is to be a selling point, some high-rise condominiums, targeted for high-income class, have been constructed.

 Medical and welfare facilities

 In the Maidashi area there are twelve medical organizations, and per capita number of doctors, nurses, and beds is well above the national average.